Oklahoma man dies in vehicle crash - NewsBreak

 Oklahoma man dies in vehicle crash

-STEPHENS COUNTY, Okla. ( KFOR ) – An Oklahoma man died from injuries suffered in a vehicle crash on Friday.
+STEPHENS COUNTY, Okla. ( KFOR ) – An Oklahoma man died in a vehicle crash on Monday.

-Joe R. Compton, 81, of Foster was pronounced dead at the scene of the crash on OK-29 at the intersection of N 3010 Road, two miles east of Bray in Stephens County, according to Oklahoma Highway Patrol.Suspect in Oklahoma City trooper-involved chase and shooting arrested after manhunt
+Michael L. Morrow, 66, of Duncan, Okla., was pronounced dead at the scene of the crash on West Camelback Road, less than a mile east of North 2770 Road, three miles west of Duncan in Stephens County, according to Oklahoma Highway Patrol officials.Oklahoma State Bureau of Investigation helping search for man who allegedly sexually assaulted, attempted to kidnap Mustang child

-Compton was driving a 2002 Toyota Tacoma east on OK-29 when, for an unknown reason, he went off the left side of the road at 2:57 p.m.
-He got back onto the road but then went off the right side of the road.
-His vehicle overturned an unknown number of times, OHP officials said.
+Morrow was heading west in a 1992 Lincoln Town Car when at 4:03 p.m. he went off the left side of the road, got back onto the road and went off the right side.
+He overcorrected and was departing the roadway to the left when he was struck on the passenger side by a 2011 Dodge Ram, according to OHP officials.

+He was pinned inside the tow car for approximately an hour and a half, OHP officials said.Man arrested after Amber Alert issued in Oklahoma

+The driver of the Dodge Ram, a juvenile, was treated and released from a hospital.

-The weather was cloudy and the road was dry at the time of the crash.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The cause of the crash remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KFOR.com Oklahoma City.